Ser3n/AUTOCAD/README.md

 # AUTOCAD
-Collection of as-builts from my electrical work
+Collection of as-builts for electrical